Register for Get Fit GP Run for Shelter 5K

 Heart disease refers of a wide variety of conditions that affect the heart.
 The most common type in the United States is coronary heart disease.
 This disease occurs when plaque builds up in the arteries that supply blood to the heart.
 Coronary heart disease is the main cause of heart attacks, angina, heart failure, and arrhythmias.

 Every year, about 715,000 Americans have a heart attack.
 About 600,000 people die from heart disease in the U.S. alone each year.
 Heart disease is the leading cause of death for men and women.
-The good news is that is a preventable and controllable disease.
+The good news is that it is a preventable and controllable disease.

 Heart Attack Symptoms